RnltLabs/massava/docs/notifications/errors.md

 # Notification Error Handling

-This document describes the error handling system for the notification feature, following the Result<T, E> pattern described in the project's STANDARDS.md.
+This document describes the error handling system for the notification feature, following the Result<T, E> pattern.

 ## Overview